VX nerve agent: What is it and how does it work?

 By contamination via skin or if they consume contaminated food or liquids.

-Clothing can also release VX after contact with VX vapour, which can lead to exposure of other people through contaminated items of clothing.
+Clothing can also release VX after contact with VX vapour, which can lead to exposure of other people through contaminated articles.

 WHAT ARE THE SYMPTOMS OF VX EXPOSURE?